 Consider what you want to spend on each part of the wedding.
 Having a clear idea of how much you have to spend is essential when wedding planning!
 You don’t want to find yourself in unnecessary debt or planning an extravagant affair if it’s unrealistic.
 I would suggest that the date and the budget are not mutually exclusive as the date is likely to impact on your costs.
 High season demand in the peak summer months puts the price up as will key holiday dates such as Christmas and New Year.
-Consider lesser holidays such as Mother’s Day it’s a huge industry now and prices for flowers skyrocket at this time and the availability of florists is also impacted.
+Even lesser holidays such as Mother’s Day will impact on your costs as high demand for flowers skyrocket the prices at this time and the availability of florists is also affected.

 It’s good to get an idea of what you’re looking for when searching for a venue but don’t feel under pressure to book and put a deposit down for the first venue you see.
 Think out of the box, be creative and look around!
 Find a venue that works with what you imagined, and don’t settle until you find it.